nl-design-system/documentatie/figma/figma-components.md

 Names of states should exactly match between component variants.
 This means also capitalisation of names, `focus=on` and `Focus=on` resolve in two separate variant instances.

+Set a component’s default variant to the top left of the variant frame.
+This allow instances to select the default component variant by default.

 ## Locking components

 After creating a component it is good practice to lock it.
 This has no influence on the published library and users will still be able to use and edit a component’s instance from the published library.